Puerto Rico

 Time

-Puerto Rico was settled by a succession of peoples beginning 2,000 to 4,000 years ago;[18] these included the Ortoiroid, Saladoid, and Taíno.
-It was then colonized by Spain following the arrival of Christopher Columbus in 1493.[14]
-Puerto Rico was contested by other European powers, but remained a Spanish possession for the next four centuries.
-An influx of African slaves and settlers primarily from the Canary Islands and Andalusia vastly changed the cultural and demographic landscape of the island.
-Within the Spanish Empire, Puerto Rico played a secondary but strategic role compared to wealthier colonies like Peru and New Spain.[19][20]
-By the late 19th century, a distinct Puerto Rican identity began to emerge, centered around a fusion of indigenous, African, and European elements.[21][22]
-In 1898, following the Spanish–American War, Puerto Rico was acquired by the United States.[14][23]
+Puerto Rico was settled by a succession of Amerindian peoples beginning 2,000 to 4,000 years ago;[26] these included the Ortoiroid, Saladoid, and Taíno.
+It was claimed by Spain following the arrival of Christopher Columbus in 1493 and subsequently colonized by Juan Ponce de León in 1508.[21]
+Puerto Rico was contested by other European powers into the 18th century but remained a Spanish possession for the next 400 years.
+The decline of the indigenous population, followed by an influx of Spanish settlers, primarily from the Canary Islands and Andalusia, and African slaves vastly changed the cultural and demographic landscape of the archipelago.
+Within the Spanish Empire, Puerto Rico played a secondary but strategically significant role compared to larger and wealthier colonies like Peru and New Spain.[27][28]
+By the late 19th century, a distinct Puerto Rican identity began to emerge, centered around a fusion of European, African, and indigenous elements.[29][30]
+In 1898, following the Spanish–American War, Puerto Rico was acquired by the United States.[21][31]

-Puerto Ricans have been U.S. citizens since 1917, and can move freely between the island and the mainland.[24]
-However, when resident in the unincorporated territory of Puerto Rico, Puerto Ricans are disenfranchised at the national level, do not vote for the president or vice president,[25] and generally do not pay federal income tax.[26][27][Note 1] In common with four other territories, Puerto Rico sends a nonvoting representative to the U.S. Congress, called a Resident Commissioner, and participates in presidential primaries; as it is not a state, Puerto Rico does not have a vote in Congress, which governs it under the Puerto Rico Federal Relations Act of 1950.
-Congress approved a local constitution in 1952, allowing U.S. citizens residing on the island to elect a governor.
-Puerto Rico's current and future political status has consistently been a matter of significant debate.[28][29]
+Puerto Ricans have been U.S. citizens since 1917 and can move freely between the archipelago and the mainland.[32]
+However, residents of Puerto Rico are disenfranchised from federal elections[33] and generally do not pay federal income tax.[34][35][k]
+In common with four other territories, Puerto Rico sends a nonvoting representative to the U.S. Congress, called a Resident Commissioner, and participates in presidential primaries; as it is not a state, Puerto Rico does not have a vote in the U.S. Congress, which oversees it under the Puerto Rico Federal Relations Act of 1950.
+Congress approved a territorial constitution in 1952, allowing residents of the archipelago to elect a governor in addition to a senate and house of representatives.
+The political status of Puerto Rico is an ongoing debate.[36][37]

 Read more Source: Wikipedia